whispereeed/mobx-cobweb/README.md

 ##### upsert

-Use the `REST POST API` to create or update a model to the backend.
+Use the `REST PUT API` to create or update a model to the backend.

 ##### remove